kunalone/DatabseSwiftWrap/README.md

 }
 ```
 ### Transaction query execution on FTS table
-The transactionWithParametersFTS4 method is for transaction operations on FTS table for same query and multiple parameteres
+The transactionWithParametersFTS4 method is for transaction operations on FTS table for same query and multiple parameters
 - parameter query: String of query to be executed with "?" at the place of arguments EXA: Insert into Table (_id, ColumnName) Values(?,?)
-- parameter dataArray: This is array of arrays with values for the query to be    executed in transcation
+- parameter dataArray: This is array of arrays with values for the query to be    executed in transaction
 - return completion: This is completion handler which will return true for the Successful execution

 ```swift